Heaven002/hello-world/README.md

 it now includes steps for GitHub
 I keep trying to follow through w3schools but i don't get the same result

+so new changes have been made to learn to push files of a branch to gitHub